Traybot360/Python-Projects/README.md

 ## [Flask Example](Flask/)

-This challenge consists of using Python flask and json libraries to create a website.
+This challenge consists of using Python flask and json libraries to create a simple website.

 #### Solution Capture